upper waypoint

 Your county elections office won’t mail you a ballot six days or less before Election Day because it can’t be sure the ballot will reach you in time.
 So, if you’re trying to get a ballot in the immediate run-up to Election Day, go to your county elections office in person and request one at the counter.

-Starting Oct.
-7, your county elections office is open for early voting through Election Day on Nov.
-5, so you could also go there and vote in person.
+Your county elections office is also open as of Oct.
+7 for early voting through Election Day on Nov.
+5, so you could also go there and vote in person at the same time.
 More early voting locations will be opening throughout October.

-And remember, if you’re not actually registered to vote, you always have the option of same-day voter registration (also known as conditional voter registration) at a voting location, where you can then fill out and submit your ballot, too.
+And remember, if you’re not actually registered to vote or need to re-register to update details like your address or your legal name, you always have the option of Same Day Registration at an open voting location, where you can then fill out and submit your ballot, too.

 If your ballot showed up but it has your former name on it